-As soon as your ferry reaches the port of Naxos you will be impressed by the beauty of the island and of course by the view of the famous Portara, the ruins of the gate to the ancient temple of Apollo.
-Naxos is an all-year-round holiday destination, and especially in the summer, the island combines options for all different tastes.
+As soon as the ferry reaches Naxos, you will be stunned by the beauty of the island and the famous Portara, the magnificent gate of the ancient temple of Apollo that stands right next to the port.

 Beaches in Naxos